James talks to Dr Jane Standen about the diagnosis and management of neuropathic pain.

-Neuropathic pain refers to pain in association with a lesion or disease effecting the somatosensory nervous system.
+Neuropathic pain refers to pain in association with a lesion or disease affecting the somatosensory nervous system.

-Case 1 – You’re covering the ward after hours and you receive a call to review a 65 year old male with foot pain.
+You’re covering the ward after hours and you receive a call to review a 65-year-old male with foot pain.
 He has presented with Peripheral Vascular Disease (PVD), an angiogram shows arterial narrowing.
 He is on a heparin infusion and has been charted targin and endone, which is providing inadequate pain relief.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.

 If you want to listen to this episode while not connected to WiFi or the internet, you can download it.
 To find out more go to Apple support (https://support.apple.com/en-us/HT201859)